 - Assisting leading UK companies to prepare generic materials to assist in the defence of future asbestos-related disease claims.

-- Acting in various insurance disputes stemming from asbestos-related disease claims (see the ‘Insurance’ section of Peter’s profile.
+- Acting in various insurance disputes stemming from asbestos-related disease claims: see the ‘Insurance’ section of Peter’s profile on his webpage.

-- Acting for a defendant sued by a former employee who alleges that he has developed Parkinson’s Disease as a result of using solvents in the 1970s-1980s.
+- Acting for a defendant sued by a former employee who alleged that he had developed neurological injury (Parkinson’s Disease) as a result of using solvents in the 1970s-1980s.